swiftly-solution/documentation/src/docs/scripting/events/gameevents/onroundstartpreentity.md

 ---

 # OnRoundStartPreEntity
-This event is triggered when round_start_pre_entity is triggered
+This event is triggered when round_start_pre_entity is triggered.
 ::: tabs
 @tab Lua
 ```lua